CFFinch62/GoBG/docs/GO-ENGINE-PLAN.md

-# Go Backgammon Engine
+# GoBG - Go Backgammon Engine

-A high-performance backgammon analysis engine ported from GNU Backgammon's evaluation core, rewritten in idiomatic Go.
+A high-performance backgammon analysis engine that started as a port of GNU Backgammon's evaluation core, now extended with modern features and APIs not found in the original.

-## Project Status: Phase 6 Complete ✅
+## Project Status: Phase 7 In Progress 🚀

 **Completed Features:**
 - Position encoding/decoding (gnubg-compatible position IDs)